đź§Ş Simulation Guide¶

 Describe Josephson junctions parameters | ConfigJunction |

-Full details: QuantumEPR
+Full details: QuantumEPR API.

 Mode Labeling Options¶

-accepts two formats for modes_to_labels
+QuantumEPR accepts two formats for modes_to_labels:

 - Simple dict:

-- when you know exact mode numbers - ModesToLabels class: Advanced inference strategies (see examples below)
+{1: "q0", 2: "r0"}- when you know exact mode numbers - ModesToLabels class: Advanced inference strategies (see examples below)

 Minimal script¶